 and home confinement.
 Almost every incoming inmate will apply but only a small percentage are admitted.
 Indeed due to the limited number of classes for RDAP, the BOP determines eligibility very

 carefully, scrutinizing documentation to meet entrance requirements followed by a rigorous clinical interview.
 Successful RDAP

 admissions then, is the most important criteria for evaluation when choosing a prison consulting firm for hire.

 RDAP Law and Prison Consultants specialize in successful RDAP eligibility, admissions, and support for the maximum sentence reduction possible for early release.
-We guarantee it, or we’ll refund 100% of our consulting fee.
+For most cases, we will guarantee it, or we'll refund 100% of our consulting fee.
 Your success is our success.
 Timing is important and with the complex requirements surrounding what documentation are deemed acceptable, it’s important to seek consultation immediately.
 Call us now!